KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 - Be sure to read the proposal and project requirements in [Details of the final project](project.md).
 Then complete a project proposal in Google Colab similar to [Example Proposal](https://colab.research.google.com/drive/1ebBqtQYsWs-wBeH-OKWxXx4XlG_T8UAj?usp=sharing)
 - I recommend you get started on your project as soon as possible, and I will be available to help you with it in class next time.
 If you submit your proposal to Google Classroom, I will give you feedback on it as soon as I see it, and you can make progress this weekend.
-- Finish reading Chapter 4 in Elements of AI
+- Finish reading Chapter 4 in Elements of AI, without answering the questions yet.
+- Complete homework entry in your Fieldpad.

 ## Day 5: June 11, 2025, 10:30-12:30, Room H505 on the main campus